 The Diana is a classic cheap toy camera of the 1960s.
 Made in China, they were very popular in the UK and US.
 They’re made entirely from plastic, which meant that most were given away as prizes, or sold for nominal sums.

-It’s had a revival in recent years and Lomography has made a resurgence.
+It’s had a revival in recent years and Lomography has made a resurgence especially in street photography.
 And film photography has become more popular overall.

 The Diana’s you’ll see on the market today are likely reproductions, but that’s not necessarily a bad thing.
 It houses 120 film, which is a little harder to develop.
 With the newer models you can get 35mm backs, or simply buy a Diana mini instead.

 It just goes to show how much fun you can have with a bit of cheap plastic!
 It still makes a helluva great vintage camera.

 Thanks to The Impossible Project (now Polaroid Originals) film for Polaroid cameras once again being manufactured.
 You hardly need me to explain what makes Polaroid so special.
 We all know them for producing hand-shake inducing instant pictures.

 What makes the SX-70 so special though is the fact that it folds flat.
 This is no easy feat for an instant SLR film camera.
 And well, just look at that vintage camera design!